Gardens, (Green) Squares, and Parks in Paris

 Truillot Garden

-Set up facing the Saint Ambroise Church, the Truillot Garden is a shared garden, bringing together residents of the 11th Arrondissement to cultivate and manage this green space.
+Set up facing the Saint Ambroise Church, the Truillot Garden is a shared garden that brings together residents of the 11th Arrondissement to cultivate and manage this green space.
 Open to everyone all day long, the garden has a variety of activities, from DIY gardening and composting to educational workshops and artistic events.

 The garden is also equipped with playgrounds and benches for some quiet pondering of the world.